neelriyer/neelriyer.github.io/about.md

 ### More Information

-Data Science Student at University of New South Wales.
+Data Science Student at University of New South Wales, Sydney.
 Currently interning at Swiss Reinsurance as a Data Scientist.

 ### Contact me